axisgroup/evaluation-toolkit/2. Determining what to measure/Desirable Attributes.md

 ## Desirable

-**Aesthetic**
+#### Aesthetic

-Is the design aesthetically pleasing?
+- Is the design aesthetically pleasing?
-Does it make effective use of data-ink?
+- Does it make effective use of data-ink?
-Does it avoid use of any non-data ink that serves no meaningful and necessary purpose?
+- Does it avoid use of any non-data ink that serves no meaningful and necessary purpose?

-Satisfying
+- Is there enough white space within and around the tiles to minimize clutter?

-** Enjoyable **
+#### Enjoyable
 Is the application easy to use?
 Is the experience of using the application enjoyable?
+Does the user feel empowered to answer his/her business questions when navigating through the dashboard?

-Engaging
+#### Engaging

-Pleasurable
+- Is the first view that users see one that offers the most interesting and easily digestable insights?
+Does it trigger curiosity to scroll down and see more?
+- Is there a story that can be told with your visualizations?
+- Could we use brighter colors that might encourage users to continue analyzing data?

-Exciting
+#### Exciting

-Entertaining

-Fun

-Surprising

-Provocative

-Emotionally Fulfilling
+- Is there room for adding animations to help enhance the intuitiveness of transitions and other interactions?
+- Is there a variety of chart types?
+- Do the visualizations lend themselves to interesting and exciting insights?

-References:
+## References:

 https://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf

 https://www.researchgate.net/post/Is_there_an_accepted_set_of_evaluation_criteria_in_information_visualization_to_evaluate_visualization_quality